 With a degree as a Respiratory Therapist, you would provide effective treatment of respiratory and cardiac disorders, including using life-support equipment and intervening in emergencies and traumas.
-Imagine: it could be 7:30 a.m. and you’ve already brought a newborn back to life.
-But first you would need to study respiratory care and enter this fast growing field where jobs are growing faster than the national average and median annual income was $47,420 in 2006.
+Imagine: it could be 7:30 a.m., and you've already brought a newborn back to life.
 Career and advancement opportunities are excellent, especially for those willing to travel or relocate.
 With faster-than-average growth, this profession has a bright future with job security and room for advancement.

-Respiratory Therapists perform cardiopulmonary testing, evaluate patients and plan care.
-Hospitals employ most respiratory therapists, but other employers including home care providers, medical clinics, nursing homes, ambulance services and companies that rent oxygen equipment also employ therapists.
+Respiratory Therapists perform cardiopulmonary testing, evaluate patients, and plan care.
+Hospitals employ most respiratory therapists, but other employers, including home care providers, medical clinics, nursing homes, ambulance services, and rehabilitation centers, hire RT’s.

 Supporting sciences, math, communications, and specialized courses in cardiac and respiratory care.
 We combine classroom theory and laboratory experience with clinical experience in hospitals and homes.